ladybug-tools/epwmap/README.md

 epwmap
 ======

-[epwmap](http://mostapharoudsari.github.io/epwmap) is developed as part of Ladybug + Honeybee development.
-The goal of epwmap is to provide a single interface for all the available free .epw weather files.
+[epwmap](http://ladybug-tools.github.io/epwmap) is developed as part of Ladybug Tools.
+The goal of epwmap is to provide a single interface for all the free available .epw weather files.

 ![Screenshot](https://pbs.twimg.com/tweet_video_thumb/B_J7D3RUQAAHwtV.png)

 Credits
 =======
-Weather data are hosted by Department of Energy > http://apps1.eere.energy.gov/buildings/energyplus/weatherdata_about.cfm
+Weather data are hosted by Department of Energy > https://energyplus.net/weather

-Weather data information is parsed by Ladybug https://github.com/mostaphaRoudsari/ladybug
+Weather data information is parsed by Ladybug > https://github.com/mostaphaRoudsari/ladybug

-This page is using D3 library href="https://github.com/mbostock/D3 Check this link for mroe examples: http://d3js.org/
+This page is built using [D3](https://github.com/mbostock/D3) and [Google Maps API](https://developers.google.com/maps/).